 How EMDR Can Help With Passenger Anxiety

 EMDR can be helpful when passenger anxiety is connected to a specific memory, a frightening ride, a car accident, a panic attack in the car, or a broader history of feeling unsafe or powerless.
 Sometimes the nervous system keeps responding as though the past is still happening.
+You may know that the current driver is safe, or that the current road is manageable, but your body reacts as though you are back in a moment when you had no control.

 EMDR can help by supporting the brain’s natural processing system, so the memory or fear response becomes less activating.
 In the context of passenger anxiety, EMDR may help with:

-- Reducing body-based alarm: EMDR can help target the sensations and threat responses that became paired with the passenger seat.
+Passenger anxiety can feel very physical.
+It may show up as a racing heart, nausea, dizziness, tightness, trembling, or a sense of being trapped.
+EMDR can help target the sensations and threat responses that became paired with the passenger seat.

 What Integrative Therapy May Focus On

-Treatment for passenger anxiety is most helpful when it is individualized.
 In integrative therapy, we may focus on:

-- Understanding your specific triggers: When we understand the specific meaning your nervous system is making, we can work with the anxiety more thoughtfully.
+We look at what creates the strongest reaction.
+Is it highways?
+Bridges?
+Certain drivers?
+Speed?
+Being in the back seat?
+Not knowing the route?
+Feeling unable to leave?
+When we understand the specific meaning your nervous system is making, we can work with the anxiety more thoughtfully.

 A Gentle Way To Start

-If being a passenger feels overwhelming, a gentler starting point may include:
+A gentler starting point may include:

-- Sitting in the passenger seat while the car is parked.
+• Sitting in the passenger seat while the car is parked

-- Taking a short ride around the block with a trusted driver.
+• Taking a short ride around the block with a trusted driver

-- Practicing grounding while riding on a familiar local road.
+• Practicing grounding while riding on a familiar local road

-- Letting the driver know what kind of support helps and what does not.
+• Letting the driver know what kind of support helps and what does not

 What Healing Can Look Like

-Healing from passenger anxiety does not always mean you become completely relaxed in every car.
-More often, healing looks like having more choice.
 Over time, your nervous system can learn that being a passenger does not automatically mean danger.
+It can learn that you can feel uncertain and still be safe enough.
 It can learn that you do not need total control in order to feel grounded.